top of page

 • If you're looking for inspiration for different uplifting messages to write to our senior beneficiaries, scroll to the bottom of this page.
 There, you can find volunteer-contributed messages in the different languages of our Elder beneficiaries.
 These are perfect for letting them know that they are valued and appreciated.

 • Add cheerful visual appeal to your message by illustrating and decorating on the same note.
 Use bright, vivid, and uplifting colors to bring warmth and joy.
-Colored markers and acrylic pens are great supplies that can help you achieve vivid colors!
+Fill up as much of the blank space with colorful decorations!
 For examples of notes with decorations, please click here.

 • Write in batches of 25 notes and use rubber bands or sheets of paper to batch each set.

-• If you do not read or write the languages, please use Apple Translations or Google Translate.
+• If you do not read or write the languages, please use translations tools.
 TIP: We have recently discovered that Apple Translations is quite accurate!
-If you have other translation sites that you would recommend, please email your recommended translation site to us by clicking here.

 DON'Ts:

 1. In order to maintain the personal touch of handwritten notes, we kindly ask that each note is handwritten.
-Please refrain from using photocopies.
+Refrain from using photocopies.

 3. Do not include political messages or affiliation on your handwritten notes.
 We appreciate your contributions in making a difference in our communities and bringing smiles to the faces of our Elderly beneficiaries.
 Thank you for your kindness and generosity.